Most Common Startup Risks and How to Manage Them

 • Money gauge: running out of cash is mission-critical.
 Plan expenses, secure capital during various startup funding stages, and have a "survival reserve" for the unknown.

 • Prioritizing essentials: fancy office toys are tempting, but prioritize essential spending.
 Remember, every unnecessary expense is a potential engine sputter.
+With digitisation it has became quite convenient for business to work from home or to run office space when need arises using apps like NearU so you can consider those options to keep a check on your business financially security.

 • Debt: borrowing can boost your business or MVP launch, but too much debt becomes a heavy anchor.
 Borrow wisely and have a clear repayment plan.